almasdelic/blog_project/README.md

   - Change password and username
   - Reset password

-The site requires some new features and is not finished, so please understand.
+The is my first big project using CRUD functions.